strapdata/elassandra/docs/elassandra/source/configuration.rst

 ..
 TIP::
-   Cassandra cross-datacenter writes are not sent directly to each replica; instead, they are sent to a single replica with a parameter telling that replica to forward to the other replicas in that datacenter; those replicas will respond diectly to the original coordinator.
-This reduces network trafic between datacenters when having many replica.
+   Cassandra cross-datacenter writes are not sent directly to each replica.
+Instead, they are sent to a single replica with a parameter telling that replica to forward to the other replicas in that datacenter.
+Those replicas will respond directly to the original coordinator.
+This reduces network traffic between datacenters when having many replicas.

 Elassandra Settings